Did you know that you can create a successful online course with WordPress?

 Luckily, Bluehost, an officially recommended WordPress hosting provider, has agreed to offer our users a free domain name, free SSL certificate, and a 60% discount on web hosting.
 Basically, you can get started for $2.75 per month.

 Step 2.
-Install and Setup LearnDash LMS Plugin
+Install and Setup MemberPress LMS Plugin

 Now that your WordPress website is ready, the next step is to install and setup a Learning Management System add-on.
 This will allow you to create your online course and add it to your website.

-Once you have entered the information, click on the ‘Update License’ button to store your settings.
+Once you have entered the information, click on the ‘Activate License Key’ button to store your settings.

-Don’t forget to click on the ‘Save’ button to store your settings.
+Don’t forget to click on the ‘Update Options’ button to save your payment settings.